Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Payment Processors/Chat Bot/Botpress/Botpress V12 (Self-Hosted)/Botpress V12 Installation - Incorrect Way (Dont listen to ChatGPT).md

 You can use nvm to switch to using v12.22.12 at the botpress root, but when you install and it changes into other folders (because the npm scripts have `yarn workspaces` command which allows recursively going into folder to install more packages with yarn), that's when node conflicts happen.
 You research into whether nvm or volta can switch node version.
 You find that with volta, you can update the npm scripts to switch versions before the `yarn workspace` command.
 That's going to take a lot of trial and error because there are several package.json and you have to map out which folder the `yarn workspace` command references and when it references.

 You figured it's a matter of package.json dependencies updating to latest minor and patch versions because much of the versions are prefixed with `^` which is best practice and the default of what happens when the original author installed packages and npm adds the packages to package.json... however developers of these dependencies did not practice NOT breaking their package with minor and patch updates.
 Recall that the version number is conventionally: `[major].[minor].[patch]` and breaking changes are what advances the number at `[major]`.

-So the solution is to make all dependencies install at their exact versions.
+So the solution is to make all dependencies install at their exact versions or the troublesome package to install at the exact version or lower version.

+Note that the package complaining could actually be the name of your repo:
+- error bp_main@12.25.0: The engine "node" is incompatible with this module.
+Expected version "^12".
+Got "16.0.0" There is no bp_main package in npm registry as of 5/2025.
+That's the name assigned to the root package.json, and the expected node version here is really from package.json's engines.node field.
+You either correct that package.json's node version or add a .nvmrc to yield to that node version (make sure to `nvm use`).
+This is in addition to replacing all the package.json's prefix `^`.

+Consideration: You may think that's an overkill to exact all the dependencies because you know what the problematic dependency is because it complained about the node expect and got mismatch.
+(Eg. `parcel@2.15.1: The engine "node" is incompatible with this module.
+Expected version ">= 16.0.0".
+Got "12.22.12"`).
+You can indeed remove that package and re-add it at a lower version OR remove the prefix "^".
+There is still the chance that you'll bump into another package downstream that complains about node version!
+So may as well lock down all the versions exactly - let's continue.

 You perform a wide sed to replace all `"^` in package.json's to `"`, however the sed command that ChatGPT gave you was wrong because it's platform specific and you forgot to mention you're on a Mac.
 Instead, you opted to go to VS Code to do a replacement.
 ![[Pasted image 20250517031153.png]]

 You click Replace All after you've mapped out search and replacing to `"\^` and `"` and the files to include to be `**/package.json`